-We sponsor ten low-cost cooperative preschools, in seven cities on Seattle’s Eastside.
+We sponsor nine low-cost cooperative preschools, in seven cities on Seattle’s Eastside.
 Your child would attend 2 – 4 days per week, for 2 – 3 hours per class session.
 Our preschools are very hands-on, play-based, and experiential because that’s how children learn best.
 Parents work in the classroom periodically and attend monthly parent education sessions.
 At all Bellevue College programs, parents and children learn together!

 What your child will experience at a coop preschool:

 Preschool days are full of learning and exploration.
 Children are guided by a trained, experienced teacher, with the parents assisting.
 Your child will sing songs, listen to stories, create art, practice drawing and writing, build with blocks, engage in pretend play, explore new materials and experiences, learn pre-academic skills that form the foundations of mathematical and scientific learning, play on the playground or indoor big motor activities, go on field trips, make new friends, build social skills, and get excited about learning and about school.

 The programs are play-based because brain development research shows children learn skills and retain information best through hands-on exploration in places where they feel safe and free to explore.
 Each classroom has several stations around the room, with developmentally appropriate activities to help kids build the skills they need.
 Children are encouraged to move around and explore at their own pace.

 Classes also include “circle time” where the teacher leads the class in singing songs, playing musical instruments, reading stories and developing early literacy skills.
 This is a chance for children to practice sitting still, listening to a teacher, and participating in a group activity, all essential skills for kindergarten readiness.

 In our classes, both parents and children learn by doing.